 St Albans Church Forest Town, near Mansfield was dedicated in 1911.
 A burial ground surrounds it on three sides.
 The cenotaph commemorating men from Forest Town who died in WW1 & WW2, is near the main gate.

-The churchyard was extended in 1929 and the newer burial ground is reached from the North East corner, at the rear of the church.
+The churchyard was extended in 1929 and the extended burial ground is reached from the North East corner, at the rear of the church.

 While the original churchyard has prominent rows of WW1 Commonwealth War Graves, plus Pte H Wilson, seperate from the main rows & Ada Elizabeth Young VAD near the Cenotaph,(See page ‘St Albans Churchyard’) a walk round both of the burial grounds reveal other standard and non-standard War Graves.
 Additionally there are headstones which mention military personal killed in action.
 Below are those discovered so far.